Should You do Gemstone Repair Work?

 Of course, whether or not to take on a gemstone repair job depends on the specific situation.
 As neophyte faceters, you’ll face these decisions.
 Personally, I don’t do repair work for the following two reasons.

-First – By doing repair work on some one elese’s gemstone you are opening yourself to some liability if things go wrong or the customer just does not like what you have done.
-Even if you have been clear up front that there is no way to predict what will happen when you put a stone on a cutting lap and the risk is “theirs”.
-You can still get sued, admittedly this is an extreme case, but it does happen.
+First, by working on someone else’s gemstone, you open yourself to some liability.
+Things might go wrong, or the customer just may not like what you’ve done.
+Even if you made it clear up front that there’s no way to predict what will happen when you put a stone on a cutting lap, even if you made it clear the risk is theirs, you can still get sued.
+Admittedly, this would be an extreme case, but it does happen.

-To be honest I do ZERO repair work.
-I used to do some repair work and it seemed like the more reasonable I was the more people complained.
-Then I started charging what I though it was worth (see above), and most of the complaining stopped.
-But it was still a hassle (I guarantee you it will take at least twice as long as you think… and the stone will probably come off the dop too).
-I eventually decided to just tell people I would cut a new stone.
-It really was not worth my effort to repair the old broken or chipped stones.
+Honestly, I used to do some repair work.
+It seemed like the more reasonably I behaved, the more people complained.
+When I started charging what I thought the gemstone repair was worth, most of the complaints stopped.
+Still, repair work remained a hassle.
+(I guarantee repairs will take at least twice as long as you think, and the stone will probably come off the dop, too).